 When I begin to see stalks of crimson rhubarb lining the produce shelves at my favorite market, I truly know as Frog said to Toad — “Spring is just around the corner.”

 I’ll never forget the first time I had this cake.
 It was a sweltering Saturday and a family reunion in Yakima, Washington.
 Muggy and hot.
 I’m not a fan of humid.
 And it was so humid that day.
-But then I tasted this cake, dusted with brown sugar and cinnamon.
+But then I tasted this cake, dusted with cinnamon sugar.
 It was more delicious than I can tell you.

 Rhubarb Cake: A Simple Recipe I Wait For All Year LongPrint